amangiagli/Fits-for-parameter-estimation-of-MBHBs-in-LISA/README.md

 ## 3. the folder `table_coefficient`
 contains the coefficients necessary for the fitting formula.
 The file for the fiducial LISA sensitivity curve (i.e. without 'degraded' in the namefile) report the same values of Tab.II-V.
-The file for the degraded LISa sensitivity curve follow the same convention.
+The file for the degraded LISA sensitivity curve follow the same convention.